aredee/accumulo-mesos/README.md

 ## Configuration
-See config examples in `dev.config`
+See config examples in `dev/config`

 ## Testing
 A multi-vm Vagrantfile is provided along with many provisioning scripts to setup